zopefoundation/zope.password/README.txt

   more secure implementations.

 * MD5PasswordManager - a password manager that uses MD5 algorithm to
   encode passwords.
-It's generally weak against dictionary attacks.
+It's generally weak against dictionary attacks due to a lack of a salt.

 * SHA1PasswordManager - a password manager that uses SHA1 algorithm to
   encode passwords.
-It has the same salt weakness as the MD5PasswordManager.
+It has the same weakness as the MD5PasswordManager.

 * SSHAPasswordManager - the most secure password manager that is strong against dictionary attacks.
 It's basically SHA1-encoding